 Slightly left-field.
-The most hip device for this kind of input seems to be the Remarkable, which has many plugins doing clever things with its open API, so it occupies a kind of specialist niche that is more like a graphics stylus device than a table computer.
+The most hip device for tabelt-computer-as-graphics-tablet input seems to be the Remarkable, which has many plugins doing clever things with its open API, so it occupies a kind of intermediate niche that is shares much with classic graphics tablet devices than a tablet computer.
 Richard Zach is once again helpful, settling on a hacky solution that gets output from his reMarkable tablet via srvfb.
 That particular solution is discontinued but there seem to be several like it.